openlawteam/scala-builder/README.md

 ## Image Variants

+_Note: only a single version of Scala/SBT is preinstalled on each image (see the `SCALA_VERSION` and `SBT_VERSION` args), it is intended that projects will use a standardized version.
+When using this as a base image in a project, be sure to include the version tag and upgrade in lockstep with your scala/sbt versions in the project._

 ### `openlaw/scala-builder:`, `openlaw/scala-builder:*-alpine`

 This is the defacto image.
 If you are unsure about what your needs are, you